-(1) To provide a policy framework to maintain a supply chain management system which is transparent, efficient, equitable, competitive, ensures best value for money for the municipality, applies the highest possible ethical standards, and promotes local economic
+(1) To provide a policy framework to maintain a supply chain management system which is

-- (2) By adopting this policy the council are delegating supply chain management powers and duties to the accounting officer in order to enable the Accounting Officer to - maximize administrative and operational efficiency in the implementation of the supply chain management policy; - ii.
-Enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of the supply chain management policy; and - iii.
+- (1) By adopting this policy the council are delegating supply chain management powers and duties to the accounting officer in order to enable the Accounting Officer to - i. maximize administrative and operational efficiency in the implementation of the supply chain management policy; - Enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of the supply chain management policy; and - iii.
 Comply with his/her responsibilities in terms of section 115 and other applicable provisions of the Act. - iv.
 Further pledges itself and the municipal administration to the observance of all applicable national legislation, including specifically the: - a.
-Preferential Procurement Policy Framework Act No. 5 of 2000 and its regulations; - b.
-Broad Based Black Economic Empowerment Act No. 53 of 2003 and any applicable code of practice promulgated in terms of that Act; - c.
-Municipal Finance Management Act No. 56 of 2003; including the regulations relating to the prescribed framework for supply chain management. - (3) The municipality shall not act otherwise than in accordance to this policy when: - i.
+Preferential Procurement Policy Framework Act No. 5 of 2000 and its regulations; - Broad Based Black Economic Empowerment Act No. 53 of 2003 and any applicable code of practice promulgated in terms of that Act; - c.
+Municipal Finance Management Act No. 56 of 2003; including the regulations relating to the prescribed framework for supply chain management. - (2) The municipality shall not act otherwise than in accordance to this policy when: - i.
 Procuring goods or services; - ii.
 Disposing of goods no longer needed; and - iii.
-Selecting Service Providers to provide assistance in the provision of municipal services.
+Selecting Service Providers to provide assistance in the provision of municipal service